Credit cards for college students

 1. Check your credit

 You may not think you have a credit history, but the Consumer Financial Protection Bureau (CFPB) says it’s worth checking anyway.
-That way, you can be more confident about what’s in your credit reports.
+That way, you can be more informed about what’s in your credit reports.
+And knowing where your credit stands may give you a better idea of which card options you may have the best chances of being approved for.

 CreditWise from Capital One gives you free access to your credit report and score anytime.
-CreditWise is free and available to everyone.
-And using it won’t hurt your score.
+Using it won’t hurt your credit scores, and you don’t need to be a customer to use it.
 You can also get free copies of your credit reports from all three major credit bureaus by visiting AnnualCreditReport.com.

 Application requirements might vary.
 But you typically need to provide information like your address, date of birth and employment or income information.
 You also generally need to show proof of enrollment at a college or university.